cyrianR/poo-long-project-n7/README.md

 ### Prerequisites

 Java JDK 11
-Eclipse or VSCode, for gradle 5.0 tools
+Eclipse or VSCode (for gradle tools mostly)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- INSTALLATION -->
 ### Installation

+No need to install gradle on your poersonnal computer.
+We use gradle wrapper for consistent versioning and ease of use.
-In order to use gradle correctly, follow the steps bellow corresponding to your IDE.
+In order to use gradle efficiently, follow the steps bellow corresponding to your IDE.

 #### For Eclipse users
 ```